-Like those coffee stops you don’t need to find the local shop or café you are set where you are sat, amen to a more relaxed lunch break!
+You’ll be saving time not stopping at the coffee shop, and you also don’t need to find the local shop or café you are set where you are sat (amen to a more relaxed lunch break!)

-Using your reusable lunch boxes, reusable food wraps and bamboo cutlery means there’s no rubbish to landfill.
+Using your reusable lunch boxes, reusable food wraps and bamboo cutlery means there’s no waste to landfill.
 No unrecyclable sandwich, salad, crisps, biscuit, etc packets or plastic single use drink bottles.

 As well as my hot drinks and lunches I make sure I’m prepared to stay hydrated throughout the day too.

 Grab a reusable water bottle and enjoy free tap water refills using the Refill App, saving you pounds on water that for arguments sake, is FREE!
 Get the App here: https://refill.org.uk/get-the-refill-app/

 There are so many options now for second hand clothing from the local charity shops to online sites like eBay and Vinted.

 The good thing about supporting your local charity shop is exactly that, you are supporting local so your money is staying within your community and supporting local charities and the jobs that includes.
 Staying local means less trips out in the car, and possibly no charge to park your car!

 In my experience I’ve found some absolute bargains from hardly worn football boots for my son to brand new clothes with tags for myself.
 Some charity shops get deliveries of “seconds” or surplus items so you’re basically getting brand new clothes straight from the high street at a fraction of the price.
 So have a good look round to find your favourite.